John Sevier Branson

 By the time the potatoes were ready to harvest, the price had dropped precipitously.
 There was no point in trying again, and the Livermore Valley had relatively little to recommend it.
 The family remained long enough to welcome the arrival of fourth child and first daughter, Phoebe Ann Branson.
 Shortly thereafter everyone loaded into the Conestoga wagon and set out through Altamont Pass and east across the Central Valley to the lower foothills of Mariposa County.
 The year this migration took place is somewhat unclear because Phoebe’s birthdate is subject to doubt.
 Ivan Branson stated it was 8 February 1854.
 His source is not clear.
 Phoebe’s 1889 obituary supplies a birthdate of 7 March 1855.
 The latter, repeated in cemetery records, is more likely to be correct.

 Mariposa County was home to a tremendous number of pioneers, drawn by the phenomenally rich deposits of gold along the Merced River.
-Strangely, the modern-day Mariposa County is one of the most vacant parts of California, with a total population of less than 20,000 citizens.
-(This total does not reflect the multitudes of tourists who come to visit Yosemite National Park, which makes up the county’s eastern half.)
+Strangely, modern-day Mariposa County is one of the least occupied parts of California, with a total population of less than 20,000 residents.
+(This total does not reflect the multitudes of tourists who visit Yosemite Valley.)
 In the very early days of statehood, Mariposa County included parts or all of Merced, Fresno, Kern, Los Angeles, Madera, Tulare, Mono, and Inyo Counties.
 It is called the “Mother of Counties” because so many counties, some of them huge, were split off from its original territory.
 It is ironic that the parent county became so small, but that choice was made while the Merced River watershed was the sweet spot of the Mother Lode, and it made a certain kind of sense to wrap the borders snugly around the population concentration.

 For the next few years, John maneuvered to find a claim that would produce enough income to provide for his growing family.
 The Merced River sediment had been and still was rich, but the easy gold had already been removed.
 John set his hopes on the upper banks near the adjacent camps of Johnson’s Flat and Harte.
 Here was ground that had not been dug earlier because it lay too far from the river.
 The construction of a ditch provided the water needed to run through the sluice boxes.
 Whether John helped dig the ditch or simply took advantage of its completion is not known.